Noachium/RockPaperScissors/README.md

-A simple game of rock, paper, scissors.
+A simple game of Rock, Paper, Scissors.